vvgonline/Tech-I-Know/README.md

 # Tech-I-Know

-In this repo I am going write codes / make projects to demonstrate the technologies I know.
+In this repo I am going to make projects to demonstrate the technologies I know.

 ## List of Demos